The Purpose of this Policy

 These limitations of liability apply even if Safeguarding Children Initiative has been expressly advised of the potential loss.

 Nothing in this website disclaimer will exclude or limit any warranty implied by law that it would be unlawful to exclude or limit; and nothing in this website disclaimer will exclude or limit Safeguarding Children Initiative liability in respect of any:

-Fraud or fraudulent misrepresentation on the part of Safeguarding Children Initiative; or
+- Fraud or fraudulent misrepresentation on the part of Safeguarding Children Initiative

 You accept that, as a limited liability entity, Safeguarding Children Initiative has an interest in limiting the personal liability of its officers and employees.
 You agree that you will not bring any claim personally against Safeguarding Children Initiative officers or employees in respect of any losses you suffer in connection with the website.